node-red/node-red.github.io/docs/getting-started/docker.md

 ```
 Dockerfile
 README.md
+package.json     # add any extra nodes your flow needs into your own package.json.
 flows.json       # the normal place Node-RED store your flows
 flows_cred.json  # credemtials your flows may need
-package.json     # the non-standard modules your flows use
-settings.js      # the normal settings file
+settings.js      # your settings file
 ```

+**NOTE**: This method is NOT suitable if you want to mount the /data volume externally.
+If you need to use an external volume for persistence then copy your settings and flows files to that volume instead.

 The following Dockerfile builds on the base Node-RED Docker image, but additionally moves your own files into place into that image: